FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Experiments

-Consistent with the recent work~\cite{dai2022video}, we observe that using multiple consecutive frame inputs is helpful to improve the overall quality of image demoiréing (compare bottom two rows vs. others).
-Note that even without utilizing multi-frame image inputs, our proposed method still outperforms the other existing approaches, which justifies the effectiveness of using amplitude and phase components (in our Frequency Selection Module~(FSM) and Post Align Module~(PAM)) for removing moiré patterns.
+Consistent with the recent work~\citep{dai2022video}, we observe that using multiple consecutive input frames is helpful to improve the overall quality of video demoiréing (compare the bottom two rows vs. others in Table~\ref{table:quantative-sota}).
+Note that even without utilizing multi-frame image inputs, our proposed method still outperforms the other existing approaches, which justifies the effectiveness of using amplitude and phase components as in our Frequency Selection Module~(FSM) for removing moiré patterns.

-Following existing works~\cite{cho2022memory, skorokhodov2022stylegan}, we further use the following two metrics to analyze the quality of video outputs: FVD~\cite{unterthiner2018towards} and FSIM~\cite{zhang2011fsim}.
+Following existing works~\citep{cho2022memory, skorokhodov2022stylegan}, we further use two metrics to analyze the quality of video outputs: FVD~\citep{unterthiner2018towards} and FSIM~\citep{zhang2011fsim}.
 FVD adapts Frechet Inception Distance (FID) to capture the temporal coherence of a video, while FSIM emphasizes low-level features in IQA metric inspired by the human visual system (HVS).
 As shown in Table~\ref{table:video_comp}, our model outperforms the other existing approaches in terms of both metrics, demonstrating that our outputs are more similar to the target distribution of the entire video sequences, maintaining per-pixel and structural visual information.